libAtoms/dap/README.md

 (assuming only one version's wheel file is present)

 The installation process should also install prerequisites (ASE and vtk) using pip if needed.
+Optional packages which can in installed with pip:
-Note that pymatgen is required for WAVECAR plotting, but that is _not_ automatically installed as a dependency - you'll need to pip install it manually.
+  - pymatgen is required for WAVECAR plotting
+  - ffmpeg-python is required for making proper movie files (e.g. mp4) rather than raw image png files.

 ----------------------------------------------------------------------------------------------------